- Reviewed: 1 June 2023, 15:28 NZST

-On 16 April 2017, a national referendum on a constitutional reform package was held.
-Political tensions following the referendum remain heightened.
-There is the potential for further political gatherings and demonstrations in relation to the referendum.
 New Zealanders in Turkey are advised to avoid all political gatherings, protests and demonstrations as even those intended to be peaceful have the potential to turn violent.
 Turkish security forces may use tear gas and/or water cannons to disperse demonstrations.
 You should adhere to any instructions and restrictions issued by the local authorities, including curfews which can be imposed or extended with little warning.
 Review personal security plans, ensure communication connectivity and remain aware of your surroundings.